 Rain chains are easy to install and usually take very little time.

 Does it matter where rain chains are hung?

 There are some factors to consider when deciding the best location for your new home ornament; first, consider the effect of splashing.
 If hung too close to a walkway or porch, those passing by might find themselves getting a bit wet during a heavy rain.
 In general, the ones made of just the copper loops linked together tend to be the "splashiest" - for a location with foot traffic nearby, chain downspouts that use cups might be more appropriate.
 They can handle the flow of water more easily as it is funneled from the top to the bottom.
 Second, it is nice to have a spot where it can be easily seen.
 If you have a window near where your gutter drains, that would be an ideal spot.
 This would allow you to see and hear the rain running through up close without getting wet.
 You might even be able to open the window a bit and enjoy the sound of the water as it cascades down the chain.

 Do I need to anchor the bottom end?

 The end of the rain chain can be anchored in various ways, but that is really just a personal preference rather than a necessity.
 It can swing freely unless you live in an area that is exceptionally windy.
 As an alternative, you can hang it to meet a rain barrel to collect the rainwater, or you can use a copper basin.
-We also carry two types of anchors; the Rain Chain Gravel Anchor (RCGA) by Oregon Garden Arts and the Rain Chain Garden Stake (RCS-1) by Garm Beall.
+We also carry the Rain Chain Garden Stake which makes a great anchor.
 The basin or rain barrel options prevent the rain from hitting the ground directly, while the anchors will hold your rain chain in place and the water will hit the ground.

 Are your rain chains tested for radioactivity?